yitalu/yitalu.github.io/research/index.markdown

 <h1>Work in Progress</h1>

-"An Agent-Based Model of Elections with Endogenous Candidates, Voters, and Media" with Oleg Smirnov.
+"An Agent-Based Model of Elections with Endogenous Candidates, Voters, and Media" with Oleg Smirnov and John Barry Ryan.

 "Partisanship, Polarization, and Inequality Over Time" with Matthew Lebo and Gregory Koger.